Customer advice note

-For householder extension applications, it would be very useful to include the 45 and 60 degree lines set out on page 118 of the Arun Design Guide.
+For householder extension applications, it would be very useful to include the 45 and 60-degree lines set out on page 118 of the Arun Design Guide.

 Registration of planning applications

-To improve the quality of the applications submitted , we will review the local validation checklists regularly.
-Currently about 70% of applications are invalid on receipt.
+To improve the quality of the applications submitted, we will review the local validation checklists regularly.
+Currently, about 70% of applications are invalid on receipt.
 These take time to process and divert resources away from processing applications quickly.
-All application documents will be checked before being uploaded to the website for any personally identifying data including signatures, phone numbers and email addresses.
+All application documents will be checked before being uploaded to the website for any personal identifying data including signatures, phone numbers and email addresses.
 Where such data is present in the document this is then blocked out using software.
 However, this software outputs in black & white which may then affect the appearance of your submission on the public website.
 If you want to preserve the original colours of documents, please ensure this data is removed before submission.
-From 1 September 2022, all information relating to an invalid application will need to be provided within two weeks of request unless otherwise agreed in writing.
+From 1 September 2022, all information relating to an invalid application will need to be provided within two weeks of the request unless otherwise agreed in writing.
 Where information is not submitted, the application will be returned and refunded, with a fee of £40.00 per application being retained to cover the costs of administering the return.

-Decline to Determine
+Decline to determine